AleksanderAlt/Study_Networking/README.md

 - ttl - time to live in cache server
 - C-NAME - used to specify that a domain name is an alias for another domain
 - Search Domain - a setting in the resolver configuration that makes the resolver look up names inside a domain
+- IP Network Block - or IP range, a continuous segment of Internet Protocol addresses assigned to an organization or country
+- Router - a networking device that forwards data packets between computer networks and perform the traffic directing functions on the Internet

 ## Käsud